Sri Lanka Visa and Passport Requirements

 To enter Sri Lanka, passports should have one blank page and be valid for no less than six months from the date of arrival.

-Nationals not referred to in the chart are advised to contact the embassy/high commission to check visa requirements for Sri Lanka.
+Nationals not referred to in the chart are advised to contact the nearest embassy or high commission to check visa requirements for Sri Lanka.

-Transit visas: two days; single-entry tourist visa: up to 90 days; double-entry tourist visa: up to 30 or 90 days.
+Transit visas: two days; double-entry ETA tourist visa: 30 days; tourist visa from embassy/high commission: 30 or 90 days.

-Visitors can request to extend their stay by applying to the Department of Immigration & Emigration (www.immigration.gov.lk).
+Visitors can request to extend their ETA by applying to the Department of Immigration and Emigration (www.immigration.gov.lk).
 This is issued at the discretion of the authorities who must be satisfied that the applicant has sufficient funds and holds an onward or return ticket for travel.